havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - 2.4 (not released)
     - User interface change from toolbox to tab for options
+    - Added directional mean indicators to the rose diagrams
     - ...
 - 2.3
     - Added the logarithm option (#17)